Corneal Rings (Intacs/ICRS): Complete Patient Guide — When and What to Expect

 How Do the Rings Work?

-The rings redistribute corneal pressure more evenly — flattening the cone and reducing irregular astigmatism.
-The result: improved visual acuity and reduced dependence on contact lenses in many cases.
+The rings redistribute pressure across the cornea more evenly, flattening the cone and reducing irregular astigmatism.
+For many patients that means sharper vision and less dependence on contact lenses.

 Who Benefits From Rings?

-Moderate cases that have outgrown glasses but haven't yet reached the transplant stage.
-Rings postpone the need for transplantation and improve vision quality with contact lenses — or sometimes without them.
+The typical candidate is a moderate case — someone who has outgrown glasses but hasn't yet reached the transplant stage.
+Rings can postpone the need for transplantation and improve the quality of vision with contact lenses, or sometimes without them.

 Combining Cross-Linking and Rings

-Surgeons frequently combine the two procedures: rings to reshape and CXL to halt progression.
-The order depends on the surgeon's evaluation of each case.
+Surgeons frequently pair the two procedures: rings to reshape the cornea, cross-linking to halt progression.
+Which comes first depends on the surgeon's evaluation of each case.

 Are Rings Removable?

-For an accurate evaluation and to determine whether rings are right for your case, contact Dr. Ahmed Shaarawy.
+For an accurate evaluation and to find out whether rings are right for your case, contact Dr. Ahmed Shaarawy.

 Is this how you see the world?